-During my DPhil, I aim to explore the behavioural and neurophysiological effects of non-invasive brain stimulation on sustained attention, mind wandering, and executive function using machine learning.
-I am interested in understanding the immediate effects of transcranial random noise stimulation (tRNS) on attentional performance and cognitive processes in adults with and without attention difficulties.
-The goal is to personalise brain stimulation protocols to individuals prior ability and brain profile to ensure maximal profit.
-In my research, I use tRNS, electroencephalography (EEG), and behavioural paradigms.
+In my DPhil project, I aim to explore the behavioural and neurophysiological effects of non-invasive brain stimulation on sustained attention and mind wandering.
+I am interested in understanding the immediate effects of transcranial random noise stimulation (tRNS) on attentional performance and underlying processes in adults with and without attention difficulties.
+My goal is to personalise brain stimulation protocols to individual’s prior ability and brain profile to ensure maximal profit.
+In my research, I use electroencephalography (EEG), pupillometry and behavioural paradigms.

-Before starting my Dphil in Oxford, I worked on a project investigating the development of mathematical ability in young children and adults as a research assistant with Prof. R. Cohen Kadosh.
-In 2019, I completed my MSc in Behavioural and Cognitive Neurosciences at the University of Groningen, NL, during which I worked on the decodability of working memory items from EEG activity and already gained my first experience in the modulation of attentional performance through non-invasive brain stimulation.
+Before starting my current position, I worked on a project investigating the development of mathematical ability in young children and adults as a research assistant with Prof. R. Cohen Kadosh.
+In 2019, I completed my MSc in Behavioural and Cognitive Neurosciences at the University of Groningen, NL, during which I worked on the decodability of working memory items from EEG activity and gained my first experience in the modulation of attentional performance through tRNS.

 I also gained some experience in the development of cognitive and motoric abilities in neurotypical toddlers and children with Down Syndrome, through previous research internships.